emqx/emqx-tutorial/online-docs/en/security/auth.md

 - If configuration is ``auth.mysql.password_hash = md5,salt`` , then EMQ X uses MD5 to encryt password against ``test_passwordsecret`` - (test_password is the password, and secret is password, which is added after the password)
 - If configuration is``auth.mysql.password_hash = salt,md5`` , then EMQ X uses MD5 to encryt password against ``secrettest_password`` - (test_password is the password, and secret is password, which is added before the password).

-This tutortial uses the 1st configuration, and insert the generated MD5 password into table  ``mqtt_user``.
+This tutorial uses the 1st configuration, and insert the generated MD5 password into table  ``mqtt_user``.
 User can use the [online MD5 tool](https://www.md5hashgenerator.com/) or programming by yourself to encrypt the password.

 ```java
 MD5("test_passwordsecret") -> a904b2d1d2b2f73de384955022964595